zhanglei1172/XBBO/README.md

-bbomark is a library that integrates common black box optimization algorithms, which can easily and quickly benchmark different black box optimization algorithms.
+XBBO is a library that integrates common black box optimization algorithms, which can easily and quickly benchmark different black box optimization algorithms.

 ## Usage